Construction CRM: Drive Field Revenue and Wins

 Mobile check‑ins tied to pipeline stages

-A rep arrives at a commercial property, checks in, logs notes, and moves the deal forward based on what happened on-site.
+A rep arrives at a commercial property, checks in, logs notes, and advances the deal based on what happened on site.
 No delayed memory.
 No loose paper.
 The CRM record improves while the conversation is still fresh.

 Photo documentation that protects revenue

-A field seller or tech captures pre-existing site conditions and attaches them to the customer record.
+A field seller or technician captures pre‑existing site conditions and attaches them to the record.
 That helps the handoff to operations and reduces future disputes.
 It also keeps everyone aligned on scope.

 Digital signatures without callback delays

 If the buyer is ready, the rep shouldn’t need to “send something later” and hope momentum survives.
-Fast approval flow matters.
+A fast, integrated approval flow matters.

 Dispatch visibility for managers